 Grow things.
 We don't have outdoor space, but we do have potted herbs.

 Shave old-school.
-Higher upfront costs, but after a year or so you're ahead and create much less waste — just the metal blades.
-Ian uses a 4:1 ratio of olive oil+castor oil for preshave oil: cheap and natural.
-(I'm not confident trying this on my legs.)
+Higher upfront costs, but you come out ahead and create much less waste—just metal blades, no plastic.
+Ian uses a 4:1 ratio of olive and castor oil as preshave oil: cheap and natural.

 Skip the antibacterial.
 Necessary in some situations (the hospital, for example) but in most cases regular soap and water do the job.

 Avoid hair products.
-I air dry my hair and don't use hair products often — I opt for a haircut that allows me to do this without looking like a bag lady.
+I air dry my hair and don't use traditional hair products often — I opt for a cut that allows me to style my hair without these tools.

-Use Dr. Bonner's soap, eco-friendly and available in bar and liquid form (I've heard it's also great for cleaning).
+Use Dr. Bonner's soap, available in bar and liquid form (I hear it's also great for cleaning).

 Lose the disposables.
 We have a big basket of rags/old towels we use for cleaning.
 We can wash and reuse until they're worn out.

-Use eco-friendly laundry detergent (I like Method and Mrs. Meyers) with a warm or cold water setting.
+Use eco-friendly laundry detergent (I like Method) with warm or cold water.
 Vinegar gets odors (and static) out.
 We ran a load of mildew-y towels with vinegar in place of soap, then again with detergent.
 They smell like new.

 Avoid buying dry-clean only items.
 (Unless it says "dry clean only" you can probably hand wash it.)
 For unavoidable drycleaning (like Ian's suits for business meetings) we use a local organic dry cleaner.
 It's better than regular dry cleaning, but still has bad chemicals.
 The best options are wet cleaning (highly specialized wash that won't damage) and CO2 (liquefies existing CO2 to use as cleaning agent).
 Unfortunately those two options aren't accessible for us.